wolfeidau/aws-maven/README.md

 * `AWS_ACCESS_KEY_ID` (or `AWS_ACCESS_KEY`) and `AWS_SECRET_KEY` (or `AWS_SECRET_ACCESS_KEY`) [environment variables][env-var]
 * `aws.accessKeyId` and `aws.secretKey` [system properties][sys-prop]
 * The Amazon EC2 [Instance Metadata Service][instance-metadata]
+* AWS Profiles configured using the AWS CLI, which are stored in `~/.aws/config`

 ## Making Artifacts Public
 This wagon doesn't set an explict ACL for each artfact that is uploaded.
 Instead you should create an AWS Bucket Policy to set permissions on objects.
 A bucket policy can be set in the [AWS Console][console] and can be generated using the [AWS Policy Generator][policy-generator].